ryanstraits/ryanstraits.github.io/_posts/2011-07-12-on-leaving-and-lebron.md

 ---

 Thirteen hours on the road by yourself gives you just enough time to get excited about what you're doing, then doubt what you're doing, and then get excited all over again.
-My mood swings on that neverending drive through the Plains were most likely dictated by the ups and downs of the wide array of music I had put into playlists for the long journey out.
+My mood swings on that never-ending drive through the Plains were most likely dictated by the ups and downs of the wide array of music I had put into playlists for the long journey out.
 Luckily, it kept me distracted just long enough from thinking about how I honestly didn't know where I would be staying when I got out to Kansas City.
 I just knew that it's where I needed to be.
 A few rather kind folks decided to take me in.
 I stayed on my best friend's couch for a night.
 And then transferred my meager belongings into the den of a house that belonged to three guys I barely knew.
 They graciously allowed me to stay there until I landed a job in my new home city.
 That stay would last for just under three months.

 I didn't know it then, but I had just happened into one of the most amazing group of friends that I've ever been apart of.
-Yes, I had to make the heartrending decision to leave my family and friends back in Ohio.
+Yes, I had to make the heart-rending decision to leave my family and friends back in Ohio.
 But I met, dated, and am going to marry the girl of my dreams out here in KC in three months.
 She wound up being a pretty good reason to leave Ohio.
 The price was steep, but I'd say it was a fairly even trade.

 So, can you say the same thing?
 Was it worth it?
 I'll be honest, I rooted for you to lose.
 And just about all of Ohio was darn happy when you did.
 Even if you would have pulled out some late-game magic like you always seemed to do for us, would it have been as fulfilling?
 Wouldn't it have been <em>that much sweeter</em> if you were winning it all for Cleveland?
 Wouldn't that be a much greater cause?
 It sure looks like the <a href="http://www.huffingtonpost.com/2011/07/11/lebron-james-popularity-all-time-low_n_894819.html">rest of America</a> <a href="http://sports.espn.go.com/nba/news/story?id=5575810" target="_blank">thinks so</a>.
 But hey, you made your choice.
 And I made mine.